 - Left hand sheet: Brief description of cat, street and contact numbers

 - Right hand sheet: Good photo of cat.
-For timid cats, we ask people not to approach them
+For timid cats, ‘Very timid – do not approach’

-- Place them in sheet protectors, with the opening at the bottom.
+- If using sheet protectors, place with opening at the bottom.
 Seal closed with sticky tape.
 Or you could laminate them – Officeworks will do this

-- Stick the A4 sheets onto the coreflute.
+- Stick the sheets onto the coreflute using packing tape.

 *The Missing Animal Response Network now recommends using ‘PLEASE HELP!’ or ‘HELP FIND!’ rather than ‘REWARD’, as it engages the altruistic part of people’s brains more than ‘reward’ does.
 It also reduces the likelihood of you being contacted by scammers.